 EVALUATION OR ASSESSMENT OF THE COURSE PARTICIPANTS

-The evaluation criteria are contained in column 4 of the VTS Operator competence chart (see ANNEX 1), and provide the means for an assessor to judge whether a participant is competent to perform the related tasks, duties and responsibilities.

-IMPLEMENTATION

-For the course to run smoothly and effectively, considerable attention must be paid to the availability and use of:

-qualified instructors;

-support staff;

-rooms and other spaces;

-equipment;

-textbooks, technical papers;

-other reference material.

-Thorough preparation is key to successful implementation of the course.
+Student progress should be continually assessed and regular reviews undertaken.
+Any apparent problems should be addressed to ensure the student attains the required levels of competence.
+Modifications of the teaching scheme should be made where necessary to ensure that students met the course objectives.
+If necessary, extra tuition should be arranged to enable weaker participants to reach the required standard.

+Assessments should reflect the level of competence required, as provided in the competence tables for each module.

+The training organisation needs to determine if a final examination is required, alternatively ongoing course assessments may be used for the purposes of issuing a course certificate.
+Assessments may take the form of written and/or practical assessments which may be conducted through simulation.

+All tasks completed should be recorded by the instructor/assessor, together with any comments which would provide feedback to the student.
+Records of assessments are to be maintained.

 VALIDATION

 The information contained in this document has been validated by a group of technical advisers, consultants and experts on training of VTS personnel.
 These were drawn from the IALA VTS Committee, training organisations of IALA national members and experienced VTS personnel so that the standards implemented may be as uniform as possible.
 Validation in the context of this document means that the group has found no grounds to object to its contents.

-COURSE FRAMEWORK